QR3.2.2 We are Flatlanders

 As Feynman famously said:

-A photon wave function spreads in space by the equations of quantum theory.
-This ghostly wave goes through both slits to interfere with itself as it exits but if observed immediately “collapses” to be a particle in one place, as if it had always been so.
+A photon is a quantum wave that spreads in space by the equations of quantum theory.
+This wave goes through both slits to interfere with itself as it exits, but if observed immediately collapses to be a particle at a point, as if it had always been so.
 If we put detectors in the slits, it collapses to one or the other with equal probability.
-If we put a screen behind the slits, it interferes with itself, then collapses on the screen due to the prior interference.
+If we put a screen behind the slits, it goes through both, interferes with itself, then collapses to a point on the screen based on the prior interference.

-The mathematics doesn’t say what this wave is that goes through both slits, nor why it shrinks to a point particle when observed, hence Wheeler’s question: How come the quantum?
+This explanation doesn’t say what the wave is that goes through both slits, or why it collapses to a point when observed, hence Wheeler’s question: How come the quantum?

-In a purely physical world, such a thing is impossible.
-Quantum theory’s unlikely tale of imaginary waves that collapse when viewed makes no physical sense, yet it is the most fertile theory in the history of science.
-This leaves two key issues unresolved:
+In a purely physical world, the double-slit result is impossible, and quantum theory’s unlikely tale of waves that collapse when viewed makes no physical sense.
+It is the most fertile theory in the history of science, but quantum theory doesn’t answer two key questions:

 1. What are quantum waves?
-What exactly is it that spreads through space as a wave?
-The current answer, that the waves that predict physical events don’t exist, is unsatisfactory.
+What exactly is proposed to spread through space as a wave?
+The current answer, that quantum waves don’t exist so it doesn’t matter, is unsatisfactory.

 2. What is quantum collapse?
-Why do quantum waves restart at a point when viewed?
+Why do quantum waves collapse to a point when viewed?
 The current answer, that quantum waves collapse “because they do”, is equally unsatisfactory.

 Next